The world sighed with relief when Greeks kept their promise to deliver some of the world’s finest sport venues in time for the Athens Olympics.

 The stables of the equestrian centre at Markopoulo, east of Athens are ”coveted,” Chatziemmanouil said in an optimistic tone.

 Various television stations are said to be interested in the International Broadcasting Centre (IBC), the hub for the Games’ television and radio transmissions.
+And there were ”advanced” talks with Ergotelis, a provincial football club and first-league-novice, to take over the new Pankrition football stadium on the Greek island of Crete.

 Elsewhere the story is different.
 The sumptuous wrestling and judo stadium located in a downmarket suburb of Athens suffers from poor public transport access and no subsequent use for it is in sight.